Surfing-Chef/Bourbon-WP/README.md

  </section>
  ```
   - Tested using [Test Mail Server Tool](http://www.toolheap.com/test-mail-server-tool/)
+  - Toggled off Formidable styling:
+    - While in the Contact Form I created, under the Settings tab: Styling & Buttons > Style Template: select _Do not use Formidable styling_
   - Further refine both the styles in scss files and the many options within the plugin itself

 - Checking gulpfile.js for build tasks